What absorbs at 1764 cm⁻¹ in an FTIR spectrum?

 | Metal oxygen | 1 | 1 | 0.9 |

-Ranking reflects accumulated literature evidence, not a single authoritative rule.
+Ranking reflects accumulated literature evidence, not a single fixed rule.
 Always confirm against your sample context.

 Literature behind these assignments